-Researchers find comparable long-term outcomes between diastolic and systolic heart failure patientsJanuary 9th, 2014 in Cardiology /
+Researchers find comparable long-term outcomes between diastolic and systolic heart failure patientsJanuary 9, 2014 in Medicine & Health / Cardiology

 A new study by researchers at Boston University School of Medicine (BUSM) and Boston Medical Center (BMC) found comparable long-term outcomes between congestive heart failure patients with preserved ejection fraction commonly known as "diastolic heart failure" and congestive heart failure with reduced ejection fraction also known as "systolic heart failure."
 The findings are published online in The American Journal of Cardiology.

 Patients with normal percentage of blood leaving the heart each time it contracts and symptoms of heart failure are considered to have diastolic heart failure.
 Diastolic heart failure patients have not been as well studied as patients with systolic heart failure.
 Systolic heart failure patients have impaired blood ejection with each contraction of the heart, and do not derive long term benefit from the same medications.

 According to the researchers, heart failure affects six million people in the U.S. alone and half of those admissions are patients with diastolic heart failure.
 However, there are not yet any treatments for this condition.
 In addition, the number of people who will develop diastolic heart failure is expected to rise as the population ages and the incidence of obesity and hypertension increases.

 "An incredible amount of expensive and time-consuming resources are being spent on reducing readmissions at a national level, but have not translated into a reduction in heart failure mortality," said senior author Flora Sam, MD, associate professor of cardiovascular medicine at the Whitaker Cardiovascular Institute at BUSM and attending physician of cardiovascular medicine and heart failure at BMC.